Old Town Hall and Market Hall, Darlington: History

 A flaw in the casting of one of the girders caused it to collapse during construction killing a local farmer, Robert Robson, at the annual show of the Northern Counties Fat Cattle and Poultry Society which was being held in the partly completed market hall in December 1863.
 The complex was built by Randal Stap from London at a cost of £7,815 and brought into use, without any official opening, on 2 May 1864.
-The clock was designed and made by Cooke's of York and the bells were made by John Warner & Sons.
+The clock was designed and made by Cooke's of York and the five bells were made by John Warner & Sons.
 King George V and Queen Mary attended a reception at the old town hall in 1913.
 Queen Elizabeth II, accompanied by the Duke of Edinburgh, also visited the old town hall and waved to the crowds from the town hall steps on 27 October 1967.

 After Waterhouse's town hall also became inadequate, the council moved a new town hall in May 1970.
 The old town hall was subsequently used as an integral part of the market hall.